Lord Archibald Hamilton: Political career

 For much of his life, Hamilton lived at Park Place at Remenham in Berkshire.
 He died on 5 April 1754.

 Family

 Hamilton's first wife was Anne Cary (née Lucas) (a daughter of Charles Lucas, 2nd Baron Lucas and mother of Lucius Cary, 6th Viscount Falkland).
-She died in 1709 and Hamilton then married Lady Anne Hamilton around 1714 (widow of Sir Francis Hamilton, 3rd Baronet Hamilton of Castle Hamilton, Killeshandra, Cavan, Ireland).
-She died in 1719 and was buried in Westminster Abbey.
+She died in 1709 and Hamilton then married Lady Anne Hamilton in December 1718 (widow of Sir Francis Hamilton, 3rd Baronet Hamilton of Castle Hamilton, Killeshandra, Cavan, Ireland).
+She died in April 1719 and was buried in Westminster Abbey.
 Later that year, he married Lady Jane Hamilton (a daughter of the 6th Earl of Abercorn).
 Hamilton and his third wife later had six children: